-VCE, Polaris and TeMix filed a Petition for Modification of D.21-12-015 to increase the budget for this Pilot to ensure that the total budget covers VCE's administrative costs.
-VCE, Polaris and TeMix also filed a Motion to Shorten Time for comments on the PFM as well as on the Commission's proposed decision resolving the PFM.
+Details: The Pilot Partners filed a Petition for Modification (PFM) of D.21-12-015 to increase the budget for this Pilot to ensure that the total budget covers VCE's administrative costs.
+The Pilot Partners also filed a Motion to Shorten Time for comments on the PFM as well as on the Commission's proposed decision resolving the PFM.
+PAO's Response recommended that the Motion be denied, arguing that the more time was needed to comment on increases to ratepayer costs.
+The Pilot Partners' reply stated that its requested relief sought in the PFM is not new, as it has consistently expressed the need to cover VCE's administrative costs and VCE's plans for allocation of the Pilot budget, to which the Pilot Partners replied on February 24, 2022.